keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 1. Edit your local copy to modify some values

-1. To apply the modified configuration, install Keptn by adding the following string to your `helm upgrade` command line:
+1. Add the following string
+   to your `helm upgrade` command line to install Keptn with your configuration changes:

    ```shell
    --values=values.yaml